 Bacterial skin infections can have many different factors causing them.
 They are very the primary issue, allergic skin disease can be a predisposing factor, as well as they can get a foothold in warm, moist areas of the body.

-Signs that dog may have had a bacterial infection are hair loss, increased scratching, rash, open sores and sometimes an odour.
+Signs that the dog may have had a bacterial infection are hair loss, increased scratching, rash, open sores and sometimes an odour.

 What are the causes, symptoms and treatment for ringworms?